Odeon Market Place

 On 4th November 1929, it was taken over by the Gaumont British Theatres/Provincial Cinematograph Theatres(PCT) chain.
 A Wurlitzer 2Manual/9Ranks organ replaced the Apollo organ, and was opened by organist Leslie James.
 This Wurlitzer organ had originally been intended for the Marlborough Theatre, Holloway, London.

-A new cinema was built behind the original facade and foyer/restaurant areas.
+A new cinema was built behind the original façade and foyer/restaurant areas.
 The ground floor was a shopping arcade, and the 822 Odeon Market Place cinema was upstairs on the 1st floor, and opened on 12th October 1964 with Sean Connery in “Goldfinger”.
-It had a curtained auditorium and stadium seating, with the auditorium being reversed, having patrons enter from the screen end.
+It had a curtained auditorium and stadium seating.
 It was equipped for 70mm presentations on the curved screen which measured 45 feet wide by 26 feet high, and became the ‘Roadshow’ cinema for the city of Leicester.
 "The Sound of Music" enjoyed a two years run.
 The Odeon Market Place still retained its restaurant, now named the Carola Restaurant.

 The Odeon Market Place was closed by the Rank Organisation on 31st May 1975.
 It was taken over by an independent operator and was re-named Liberty Cinema, screening ‘Bollywood’ films.
 This was a short lived venture, and in 1987, the interior was gutted and it was converted into a Cascade Bingo Club and amusement arcade.
 These were eventually closed.
 In September 2014, plans were proposed to convert the former cinema into student flats, retaining the façade and the shopping arcade in the former stalls.